nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1: The user types in the command in the command line.
 The CommandParser class checks if the command is valid through the createCommand() method, and either sends an exception, or send the input to the ViewTransactionsByStatus command to be processed.

 Step 2: The ViewTransactionsByStatus command checks if the delimiter ('s') is present in the user input through the getArgs() method.
 If not present, an exception will be thrown.
-The command also checks whether the input's final argument is 'finished' or 'unfinish' through the isValidArgument() method.
+The command also checks whether the input's final argument is 'finished' or 'unfinished' through the isValidArgument() method.
 An exception will also be thrown if the final argument does not match the required words.

 Step 3: Assuming the final argument is 'finish', the entire transactionList will be iterated through, and an array will store the transaction if the transaction.isFinished() status is true.